-5.4.1 National Development Priorities
+5.4.1 National development priorities

-Saint Lucia's development agenda is guided by a number of national policy imperatives and instruments, including the country's Medium Term Development Strategy (MTDS), annual Budget Speeches, the Annual Estimates of Expenditure (Budget) and the Corporate Plans of individual Ministries, and influenced by the international and regional context for DRR.
+Saint Lucia's development agenda is guided by a number of national policy imperatives and instruments, including the country's Medium Term Development Strategy (MTDS), annual Budget Speeches, Annual Estimates of Expenditure (Budget) and Corporate Plans of individual Ministries, and influenced by the international and regional context for DRR.

-The country's Medium Term Development Strategy (MTDS), for the period 2006-2011, focused on exploiting opportunities for sustained growth and development and the restructuring and repositioning of the economy for successful integration within an increasingly liberalized international and regional trading environment, in particular the CARICOM Single Market and Economy (CSME) and the OECS Economic Union.
-The development priorities described in the MTDS are aimed at halting any further decline in the agricultural sector, and encourage agriculture and wider economic diversification; provision of an enabling environment to foster increasing returns to the local economy through effective linkages; encourage education and human resource development; support the emerging informatics industry and financial services sector; and also encourage the adoption of appropriate technology as a means of achieving greater efficiency.57
+The country's MTDS, for the period 2006-2011, focused on exploiting opportunities for sustained growth and development and the restructuring and repositioning of the economy for successful integration within an increasingly liberalized international and regional trading environment, in particular the CARICOM Single Market and Economy (CSME) and the OECS Economic Union.
+The development priorities described in the MTDS are aimed at halting any further decline in the agricultural sector, encouraging agriculture and wider economic diversification; providing an enabling environment to foster increasing returns to the local economy through effective linkages; encouraging education and human resource development; supporting the emerging informatics industry and financial services sector; and also encouraging the adoption of appropriate technology as a means of achieving greater efficiency.